Moscow

 How do I pay for the program?

-You’ll need to pay the initial deposit within one week after your interview at IEC.
-You’ll need to pay the remaining balance of the program fee within one week after your sponsor confirms your employer.
+You’ll need to pay the registration fee within one week after your interview at IEC.
+Once your sponsor confirms your employer, you’ll have one week to pay the remaining program fee.

-By what date do I need to submit a job offer for a Self-Arranged placement?
+By what date do I need to provide a job offer for a Self-Arranged placement?

-Three months before your desired departure date, which is roughly March 1.
-This timeframe can be extended by agreement with IEC.
+Three months before your desired travel date — roughly March 1.
+This deadline can be extended by agreement with IEC.

-How do I look for a second job once I’m already there?
+How can I find a second job once I’m already there?

-Of course — that option is available, and it’s only about $300 more.
+Of course, that option is available, and it’s not much more expensive — about $300.

 Of course.
-On the application you’ll just need to provide the first and last name of the person you’re traveling with.
+On the application you’ll just need to enter the first and last name of the person you’re traveling with.

-The minimum wage in the U.S. is $7.25 per hour.
-Upon arrival in the U.S., we recommend you have at least $1,000, plus enough funds to cover travel to your job and your initial housing expenses.
+The minimum wage in the USA is $7.25 per hour.
+When you arrive in the USA, we recommend you have at least $1,000, plus enough money to cover travel to your job and your initial accommodation costs.

 When can I fly to the USA?

 The earliest possible departure date depends on the participant’s country of residence.
-See all dates below in the Schedule section.
+For full timing details, see the Schedule section below.

-To apply for the program, just call us or fill out the form at the bottom of the page.
-After that, the program coordinator will walk you through every step of the enrollment process and schedule an interview to assess your English level.
+To apply for the program, just give us a call or fill out the form at the bottom of the page.
+After that, the program coordinator will walk you through every step of the application process and schedule a time for an interview to assess your English level.

 What is the DS-2019 form?

-The DS-2019 form is issued electronically, but it’s a crucial document you’ll need to apply for a J-1 visa.
-Only a very small number of organizations — program sponsors — can issue the DS-2019.
+The DS-2019 form is issued electronically, but it’s a crucial document you’ll use to apply for a J-1 visa.
+Only a very small number of organizations — program sponsors — can issue a DS-2019.

 What is a J-1 visa?

-This visa lets you work legally in the USA during summer break.
+This visa lets you work legally in the USA during your summer break.

 Is it expensive to rent an apartment?

-One main thing to keep in mind: the farther you are from the center, the cheaper it gets.
-In almost every resort town you can realistically find student housing for $80–$100 per person per week.
+One key thing to keep in mind: the farther you are from the city center, the cheaper it gets.
+In almost all resort towns you can realistically find student housing for $80–$100 per person per week.

-Most employers in the US offer housing for an extra fee.
-Usually, details about your accommodation are included in your job offer.
+Most employers in the U.S. offer housing for an extra fee.
+Usually the details about where you’ll live are included in your job offer.

-A job offer labeled ‘help with housing’ means the employer doesn’t provide housing but is willing to help you look for it.
-You’ll need to contact the employer to find out what options they can suggest.
-Typically they’ll give you contact info for landlords who rent to students.
-After that, you’ll need to use your communication skills and arrange the place on your own.
+If your job offer is marked ‘help with housing’, the employer doesn’t provide housing but is willing to help you look for it.
+You’ll need to contact the employer to find out what options they can offer.
+They usually share contacts for landlords who rent to students.
+From there, it’s up to you to use your communication skills and arrange the rental yourself.

-A job offer labeled ‘housing provided’ means the employer offers accommodation for the duration of your work.
-Housing costs may be deducted from your paycheck.
-Employers who’ve been hosting international students for a while usually do this — they’ll rent a house or apartment for the students, and students pay weekly rent.
+If your job offer is marked ‘housing provided’, the employer offers accommodation for the duration of your work.
+The cost for housing may be deducted from your pay.
+That’s common with employers who regularly host international students — they rent a house or apartment and students pay a weekly rent.
 Be prepared that you’ll most likely have to share a room with other students.
-It’s a great chance to make new friends and practice your diplomacy by sharing one bathroom between three!
+It’s a great chance to make new friends — and to practice a bit of diplomacy when you’re sharing one bathroom between three!

 However, if your employer doesn’t provide housing or you decide to find it yourself, there are plenty of resources.
-Websites like craigslist.org or social media groups, including Facebook, can help you find a suitable place.
-Just remember to check reviews and don’t accept rentals with ghosts — they rarely pay utilities!
+Sites like craigslist.org or social media groups, including Facebook, can help you find suitable housing.
+Just remember to check reviews and never agree to rent a place with ghosts — they rarely pay utilities!

 How do I get to my employer?